The Public Scholar Program is a multi-faceted initiative with the following objectives:

 Promote the value of a PhD education to the public, business community, public sector and government;

-To raise awareness of the importance of research in the 21st Century knowledge economy, and the contributions of Concordia’s PhD students to our society.
+Raise awareness of the importance of research in the modern knowledge economy;

 During their tenure, the Public Scholars will engage with the community-at-large about their research or research-creation work, its impact on our society and the relevance of their skills and knowledge for future employment.
-In particular, the Public Scholars will:
+As part of the Program, Scholars must: